loganmeetsworld/buzz/devops-101.md

 ### fstab
 A configuration file at /etc/fstab that contains information to automate mounting.
 Mounting = process where a partition is prepared for access and assigned a location on the file system tree.

+### distributed tracing
+Monitor (via tracing) the processes that an app takes throughout multiple services.